-Possible Points

-Article featured in a magazine or newspaper or OTHER online or printed publications Council newsletters are not part of this category.
+E xamples of Public Relations Points for Publicity AwardsIArticle featured in a magazine or newspaper or OTHER online or printed publications Possible Points 25 points Council newsletters are not part of this category.
 Include a copy, mail/email, or identify URL.
-25 points each 5 points

 Rejected but submitted article in a magazine or newspaper or OTHER online or printed publication.
-Include a copy, name of publication, forward submitted email, or identify URL printed/online publication.
-Parish bulletin not included in this category.

-Photos accompanying article.
+Include a copy, name of publication, forward submitted email, or identify UR 15 points RL Photos accompanying article.
 Send emails/texts of photos.
-Be sure they are identified.
-TV/Radio interview/feature story.
-Send description, date/time of airing, email/text

-Community Calendar spots on radio/TV, newspapers, online.
-Send date/time of airing, or identify

-Roadside billboard/signs with Knights of Columbus identified as sponsor of the sign.
+Be sure they are identified. each 5 points TV/Radio interview/feature story.
+Send description, date/time of airing, email/text 25 points Community Calendar spots on radio/TV, newspapers, online.
+Send date/time of airing, or ident printed/online publication.
+Parish bulletin not included in this category. ify 15 points Roadside billboard/signs with Knights of Columbus identified as sponsor of the sign.
 Send a photo of the sign with its location.

-Family of the Month from Supreme.
-Indicate which month

-Council newsletter.
-Mail/email a copy.

-each 10 points

-Council brochure describing the good works that your council does.
+45 points Family of the Month from Supreme.
+Indicate which month 15 points Council newsletter.
+Mail/email a copy. each 10 points Council brochure describing the good works that your council does.
 Mail/email copy.

-Council Website kept current.
+15 points Council Website kept current.
 Can be part of parish website.
 Identify URL.

-Council social media, Facebook, Twitter, etc. Monitored and current.

-each 15 points

-Separate Insert/Paragraphs in parish bulletin about a Council event.
-Parish calendar not included.
-10 points

-Council recruitment/other videos.
+15 points Council social media, Facebook, Twitter, etc. Monitored and current. each 15 points Separate Insert/Paragraphs in parish bulletin about a Council event.
+Parish calendar not include ed.
+10 points Council recruitment/other videos.
 Email, include DVD, or URL if posted on website.
+20 points

 Other.
-Name what it is and send a sample in whatever way the sample is available (email, mail, etc) TBD
+Name what it is and send a sample in whatever way the sample is available (email, mail, etc.) TBD